 As Esterly wrote his book, the reference photos available to him showed this carving positioned to the left of the west overdoor painting.
 After all the restoration work was done, some of the carvings and paintings ended up in different places.
 Today, the lost carving is to the right of the west overdoor painting.

 Notice how Esterly’s own photo shows a white limewood carving, while the carving mounted in the room is stained (or waxed?) brown like all the others.
-Esterly has always been at odds with curators and conservators who want to have Gibbons’ work appear brown.
+Esterly has always been at odds with Palace authorities who want to have Gibbons’ work appear brown.
 Esterly is convinced that Gibbons preferred his limewood carvings be left white.
-Esterly failed at persuading the conservators at Hampton Court to restore the carvings to white, or at least display his replacement carving unstained.
+Esterly failed at persuading the authorities at Hampton Court to restore the carvings to white, or at least display his replacement carving unstained.
 Asked in an NPR interview (at 6:03) if he was satisfied with the way his completed work was mounted, Esterly answered, “No, I was not happy.
 I didn’t go out of my way to see it.”

 Another Gibbons carving – Chapel Royal